 Blog Post - News, Views and Tips

-Reducing your sugar intake is one of the best things you can do for your body as there many problems associated with eating too much sugar.
+Reducing your sugar intake is one of the best things you can do for your body as there many problems associated with eating too much of it.
 Some include well known things like causing tooth decay, promoting obesity, and leading to the development of diabetes and certain cancers.
-Not quite so well known is sugar’s nasty way of chewing up skin collagen, leading to rapid ageing of the skin) and its internal effect of causing inflammation within the body.
+Not quite so well known are sugar’s nasty way of chewing up skin collagen (leading to rapid ageing of the skin) and its internal effect of causing inflammation within the body.
 In fact, it’s now known that Centenarians (those aged 100+) have the lowest levels of inflammation in their bodies.

 Before I studied nutrition I was unaware of all the hidden sugars I was eating.
 What I saw and heard really opened my eyes, so I want to share with you just how easy it is to over consume sugars throughout the day, without ever really realising it!